 Healthy and Baked Chicken Chimichangas

-These baked chicken chimichangas puts an easy, healthy spin on this classic Mexican dish!
+These baked chicken chimichangas put an easy, healthy spin on this classic Mexican dish!

-We had chicken chimichangas often growing up.
+My mom made chicken chimichangas often growing up.
 They were my little brother’s favorite and he requested them constantly.
-It’s easy to see why.
+It’s easy to see why!
 Chimichangas are burritos filled with refried beans, meat, and cheese, then fried to golden brown perfection and topped with all the fixings.
-I’m already drooling over here.
+I’m already drooling over here!

 I decided to recreate this recipe for my little brother but put my healthy, Danilicious spin on it.
-I incorporated some easy healthy swaps to lighten up this dish without sacrificing flavor or texture.
+I incorporated some simple swaps to lighten up this dish without sacrificing flavor or texture.

 what is a chimichanga